samsymons/RedditKit/README.md

 ## Requirements

 RedditKit requires either iOS 7.0+ or Mac OS X 10.9+.
-Xcode 5 is required in order to run its test suite.
+Xcode 5 or greater is required in order to run its test suite.

 ARC is required.
 For projects that don't use ARC, you can set the `-fobjc-arc` compiler flag on the RedditKit source files.